-Sri Lanka profile - Timeline - BBC News
+Sri Lanka profile - Timeline

 Ethnic tensions

-1972 - Ceylon changes its name to Sri Lanka and Buddhism given primary place as country's religion, further antagonising Tamil minority.
+1972 - Ceylon becomes a republic and changes its name to Sri Lanka.
+Buddhism is given primary place as the country's religion, further antagonising Tamil minority.

 1976 - Liberation Tigers of Tamil Eelam (LTTE) formed as tensions increase in Tamil-dominated areas of north and east.

 1977 - Separatist Tamil United Liberation Front (TULF) party wins all seats in Tamil areas.
-Anti-Tamil riots leave more than 100 Tamils dead.
+Anti-Tamil riots leave more than 100 dead.

-1981 Sinhala policemen accused of burning the Jaffna Public Library, causing further resentment in Tamil community.

 1983 - 13 soldiers killed in LTTE ambush, sparking anti-Tamil riots leading to the deaths of several hundred Tamils.
 Start of what Tigers call "First Eelam War".